prabhsingh20/fetch-movies/README.md

 # Fetch-Movies

 Search for your favourite movies and click to checkout the details related to it like : IMDB rating, description, cast, director...
-Give the ratings accroding to you and add it to your watched list.
+Give the ratings according to you and add it to your watched list.
 </br>
 -"useEffect" is used for fetching data.
 </br>